 Storing information in a centralized repository also reduces the risk of requested information being challenging to track down.
 In addition to wasting time and causing frustration within the finance team, searching for missing data can increase the time the audit takes (and create a corresponding increase in audit fees).

 In contrast, being able to provide information readily reduces time and increases efficiency, as well as the auditor’s ability to rely on the company’s work.
 This reliance, in turn, can also help the company reduce audit fees or avoid unexpected overages.

-These controls are vital for all companies, but having them built into a financial reporting platform is especially helpful for newer companies having to manage vast amounts of information during their initial financial closes and audit.
+These controls are vital for all companies, but building them into a financial reporting platform is especially helpful for newer companies managing vast amounts of information during their initial financial closes and audits.